January 16 – 19, 2020 at the University of Mississippi

 Balach is an active recitalist performing innovative programs internationally.
 She is an advocate of new music, commissioning and premièring works by American and Canadian composers.
 Balach has achieved recognition with her research projects, many inspired by living composers.
 She has presented at the national conferences of the National Association of Teachers of Singing, National Opera Association, and the College Music Society, and internationally at the Phenomenon of Singing Symposium in Newfoundland and the Hawaii International Conference on Arts and Humanities.

-Balach has been on the music faculty at the University of Mississippi since 2000 and has taught courses in applied voice, pedagogy, diction, vocal methods; as well as freshman seminar for the Sally McDonnell Barksdale Honors College.
+Balach is currently Interim Chair and Associate Professor of Music at the University of Mississippi.
+She has been on the faculty at the University of Mississippi since 2000 and has taught courses in applied voice, pedagogy, diction, vocal methods; as well as freshman seminar for the Sally McDonnell Barksdale Honors College.
 Balach has been an invited master class clinician at universities in Arkansas, Indiana, Louisiana, and Mississippi.
 Balach utilizes her vast experience as a performer and educator as director of the University of Mississippi’s Living Music Resource™ (www.livingmusicresource.com).
 She is making Oxford the portal for a 21st Century approach to music research through interactive and innovative events.
 Balach is dedicated to bringing acclaimed professionals to MS (including Grammy Award recipients and performers from Broadway, The Metropolitan Opera, and La Scala), as well as showcasing Mississippi artists.
 Current UM music students work closely with Balach learning skills that enhance their programs of study and make them more marketable in today’s world of music.

 Service in both her field and community are important to Balach.
 She is currently the District Governor of the Mississippi Chapter of the National Association of Teachers of Singing .
 Over the past several years, Balach has been a featured artist on Link Up Concerts sponsored by NYC’s Carnegie Hall for over 15,000 Mississippi students.